 When departing Canada by air with Can$10,000 or more in your possession, you must report to the CBSA office within the airport, before clearing security.
 Prior to departing by land, boat, or rail, report to the CBSA office nearest your location.

 Reporting in person

 If you are entering or leaving Canada, you must complete a report containing the information prescribed in Schedule I, II, and III of the Cross-Border Currency and Monetary Instruments Reporting Regulations to the CBSA.
 This reporting obligation can be fulfilled by completing the Cross-Border Currency or Monetary Instruments Report – Individual (Form E677).
-If the currency or monetary instruments you are reporting are not your own, you will be required to complete Cross-Border Currency or Monetary Instruments Report – General (Form E667).
+If the currency or monetary instruments you are reporting are not your own, you can fulfill the reporting obligation by completing the Cross-Border Currency or Monetary Instruments Report – General (Form E667).
 Hand the form to a border services officer at the nearest CBSA office that is open at the time you are travelling.